jctanner/odh-security-2.0/GETTING_STARTED.md

 ## OPTION B: make an operator image and deploy it

+**NOTE**: this currently only builds & deploys the opendatahub-operator.
+Building the component images and injecting their uirs into the opendatahub-operator's manifests is a TBD.
+In the future this will work more like konflux in that it should build all dependencies first, then build the odh operator last to include all the deps.

 ### build the image

 ```
 ./tool.py workflow --name=image_build --exec
 ```